progressdb/ProgressDB/docs/server/kms.md

   Example (start `progressdb-kms` separately):

   # start progressdb-kms (system/service or container)
-  # then run server pointing at the socket
+  # then run server pointing at the external HTTP endpoint
   PROGRESSDB_USE_ENCRYPTION=true \
   PROGRESSDB_KMS_MODE=external \
-  PROGRESSDB_KMS_SOCKET=unix:///tmp/prog-kms.sock \
+  PROGRESSDB_KMS_ENDPOINT=127.0.0.1:6820 \
   ./server/cmd/progressdb

 Notes
 - `PROGRESSDB_USE_ENCRYPTION` must be `true` to enable KMS features.
 - When `PROGRESSDB_KMS_MODE=embedded` the server will use AES-GCM with the configured master key and keep key material in process memory.
-- When `PROGRESSDB_KMS_MODE=external` the server will not accept a master key from its configuration; instead it will communicate with the external KMS service over the socket specified by `PROGRESSDB_KMS_SOCKET`.
+ - When `PROGRESSDB_KMS_MODE=external` the server will not accept a master key from its configuration; instead it will communicate with the external KMS service over the endpoint specified by `PROGRESSDB_KMS_ENDPOINT`.